-Not only is it a tax, but it is one that will be levied on people who cannot afford to buy health insurance, let alone pay an annual tax to the government.
+Not only is it a tax, but one that will be levied on people who cannot afford to buy health insurance, let alone pay an annual tax to the government.

-Certain Americans will be exempt from the tax, such as those who would have to shell out more than 8 percent of their income for a health care policy, those who fall below the tax threshold, those exempt for their religious beliefs, members of American Indian tribes and those in prison.
+Certain Americans will be exempt from the tax, such as those who would have to shell out more than 8 percent of their income for a health care policy, those who fall below the tax threshhold, those exempt for their religious beliefs, members of Indian tribes, and those in prison.

 But the rest of us without insurance would get a tax bill from the IRS, starting at $95 in 2014, $325 in 2015, and $695 in 2016 for an adult and $375 per child, with annual tax increases after that.

-Nearly 4 million uninsured Americans will pay this tax, according to the nonpartisan Congressional Budget Office, though there are estimates running higher than that.
+Nearly 4 million (3.9 million) uninsured Americans will pay this tax, according to the nonpartisan Congressional Budget Office, though there are estimates running higher than that.

-"CBO says that under this law in 2016 there will be 400,000 people below the poverty line who will be uninsured and pay the tax," Hennessey writes in his June 28 blog.
+"CBO says that under this law in 2016 there will be 400,00 people below the poverty line who will be uninsured and pay the tax," Hennessey writes in his June 28 blog.

-Moreover, if you add the income groups up to five times the poverty level, "we see that under this law there will, in 2016, be 3 million people with incomes less than $59,000 (singles) or $120,000 (families of four) who will be uninsured and have to pay the tax," Hennessey adds.
+Moreover, if you add in the income groups up to 500 percent of poverty in CBO's analysis, "we see that under this law there will, in 2016, be three million people with incomes less than $59,000 (singles) or $120,000 (families of four) who will be uninsured and have to pay the tax," he adds.

 There is now the increasing likelihood that many more Americans will choose to pay the lesser fine than buy an insurance policy which will be much more costly under the Obama law.
-A typical family health insurance policy could cost $20,000 a year, Turner says.
+A typical family health insurance policy would cost them $20,000 a year, Turner says.